 We haven’t the foggiest idea how to prevent school shootings, or mass shootings, or shootings in general.

 By all rights, the shooting at Stoneman Douglas High School should never have happened.
 The police and the FBI were well aware of the shooter’s history, and the fact that he had made threats.
-He was exactly the sort of person that our current crop of laws were meant to bar from purchasing firearms in the first place.
+He was exactly the sort of person that our current crop of laws was meant to bar from purchasing firearms in the first place.
 But, unfortunately, laws are only as good as the people who enforce them, and law enforcement failed spectacularly in this instance.

 I won’t try to pretend that I’ve got an answer to all of this.
 I’m just an idiot with a keyboard.
-Any old schlub could throw together a convincing sounding argument by using cherry picked statistics and tugging at the heartstrings.
+Any old schlub could throw together a convincing sounding argument by using cherry-picked statistics and tugging at the heartstrings.
 If you want more of that action, just Google “gun control” and read literally any argument proposed by anyone on any side of the debate.

 Collectively, we don’t know a damn thing about how to stop gun violence.
 Everyone has their favorite theories, but really, they don’t amount to anything more than that: theories.
 Hell, they don’t even really reach the theory level by scientific standards.
 Hypotheses might be more accurate.
-Wild-ass guesses is probably closer to the mark.
+Wild-ass guesses are probably closer to the mark.

 This isn’t an issue that can be boiled down to a few easily memed talking points.
 Side note: you have no idea how much I loathe the fact that “meme” can function as a verb, and that spellcheck recognizes the past tense thereof.